geo1337/geo1337/README.md

 I'm a `Fullstack Web Developer` and `Master's Student`

 Passionate about building clean web applications — from frontend to backend.
-Currently exploring IIoT, testing, and cloud-native technologies.
+Currently exploring IoT, testing, and cloud-native technologies.

 Looking forward to connecting and building cool things together!